MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-validate.md

     [100.96.113.220]: PS C:\Users\Administrator\Documents>
     ```

-1. Make a note of the `AzureResourceName` value.
+1. Write down the `AzureResourceName` value.
 You'll need this to do a search in the Azure portal.

 1. Sign in to the Azure portal.
 Make sure that you have used the appropriate Azure account ID and password.